|

 In addition to the type-specific set/get methods for properties, JMS

-provides the setObjectProperty and
+provides the setObjectProperty

-getObjectProperty methods.
+methods.
 These support the same set of

 property types using the objectified primitive values.
 Their purpose is